timescale/promscale/docs/binary.md

 ## ⚙️ Configuration

 The Promscale Connector binary is configured either through CLI flags or environment variables.
-The list of all available flags is displayed on the help `promscale -h` command.
 All environment variables are prefixed with `TS_PROM`.

+The list of available cli flags is available in [here](/docs/cli.md) in our docs or by running with the `-h` flag (e.g. `promscale -h`)

 ## 🛠 Building from source